 When switching to a OnePlus phone

 If you just bought a new OnePlus phone, you’re in luck because the company also offers a route to exploit when switching from an iPhone.
-You can do this using the OnePlus Switch app on both the iPhone and OnePlus device and allow it to transfer contacts, messages, photos, video, and more from your iOS device to your new phone.
+You can do this using the OnePlus Switch app on both the iPhone and OnePlus devices and allow it to transfer contacts, messages, photos, video, and more from your iOS device to your new phone.
 Due to restrictions placed by Apple on data access from iPhones, you won’t be able to copy as much data from your iPhone as you can on Samsung and Pixel phones.

-In order to move data from your iPhone to a new OnePlus device, you need to download and install the OnePlus Switch app on the latter.
+To move data from your iPhone to a new OnePlus device, you need to download and install the OnePlus Switch app on the latter.
 You also need to make sure:

 - All your iPhone data has been backed up to iCloud